bdecentgmbh/moodle-block_socialcomments/README.md

 ## Contribute

 We are currently looking for developers to help us maintain the plugin in the future!
-If you are interested please shoot a message to: bjoern.lefers@hwr-berlin.de
+If you are interested please shoot a message to: bjoern@lefers.com